-Open PyCharm, create a new project, and call it my-first-app (the project name should be the suffix text after the last backslash in the Location field of the New Project dialog).
+Open PyCharm, create a new project folder, and call it "my-first-app" (the project name should be the suffix text after the last backslash in the Location field of the name).
 Set up your virtual environment using the standard Virtualenv.